Farsinuce/LLM-Alchemy/new-restoration-plan.md

 ### 4. Consolidate to Pointer Events & Clean Up CSS (Friend's Suggestion)
 *   **Why:** Using modern `onPointerDown` events simplifies code and works for both mouse and touch.
 Old, touch-specific CSS can cause conflicts.
 *   **How:** Refactor drag/touch handlers in `useElementInteraction.ts` to use `onPointerDown`, `onPointerMove`, and `onPointerUp`.
 Afterwards, search for and remove redundant CSS like `touchAction:` and `WebkitTouchCallout:`.

+### 3.5: Fix Drag-and-Drop State Cleanup
+*   **Why:** A cancelled or invalid drag operation (e.g., releasing an element outside the mixing area) leaves the UI in a broken state: dimmed elements remain dimmed, and hover effects trigger incorrectly.
+*   **How:** Investigate the `onDragEnd` handlers in `LLMAlchemyRefactored.tsx`.
+Ensure that state cleanup functions (`clearDimmedElements`, `setIsDragging(false)`, `setHoveredElement(null)`) are called reliably in all scenarios, especially when a drag operation does not result in a valid drop.

 ## Phase 4: Verification & Future-Proofing